WaughB/API-Work/README.md

 ### Project 2
 The second project has the same components as the first project, but has been containerized using Docker.
 Now this can be run as a service.

+### Project 3
+The third project builds off the first two projects, but adds in software testing.
+Specifically using the PyTest library, several different styles of tests are run on the api.py and model.py files.

 ### Licensing